curzel-it/sneakbit/docs/gd.md

 1. MC reaches Demon Lord location, but Punk is there and defeats him right before his eyes.
 Turns out Punk was the hero from the profecy all along and was actually getting ready to defeat the demon lord all along.

 ## Characters
+* Dr. Alistair Voss - Head of the Manafren trees research initiative

 * Girl with blue hair in Evergrove Village
 * Blue Ninja
 * Black Ninja